-Note: Refer to "Handling Static-Sensitive Devices" on page 3-12 before removing or installing memory cards.
+Note: Refer to "Handling Static-Sensitive Devices" on page 3-14 before removing or installing memory cards.

-- 1. Do the "Front Bezel and Front Access Plate" removal procedure on page 3-13. - 2.
-Loosen the two screws on the memory card retainer bracket and slide the bracket up until it stops; then tighten the two screws to retain the bracket in the up position. - 3.
-Lift up the memory card retainer to clear the memory cards, and then pull it out of the CPU-media enclosure. - 4.
-Lift the memory card shield until it is clear of the memory cards, and then pull it toward you until it is out of the CPU-media enclosure. - 5.
-Record the slot location of the memory card. - 6.
-Lift the memory card out of the slot and then remove it from the CPU-media enclosure. - 7.
-If you are removing a single in-line memory module (SIMM) from the memory card. refer to the "Memory SIMM" removal and replacement procedure on page 3-17.
+- 1. Do the "Front Bezel and Front Access Plate" removal procedure on page 3-15. - 2.
+Loosen the two screws on the memory-card-retainer bracket, and slide the bracket up until it stops; then tighten the two screws to retain the bracket in the up position. - 3.
+Lift the memory card retainer to clear the memory cards, and then pull it out of the CPU-media enclosure. - 4.
+Record the slot location of the memory card. - 5.
+Lift the memory card out of the slot, and then remove it from the CPU-media enclosure. - 6.
+If you are removing a single in-line memory module (SIMM) from the memory card. refer to the "Memory SIMM" removal and replacement procedure on page 3-19.

-Note: Install the memory cards in pairs that have the same amount of memory.
-Install the first pair of memory cards in slots D and H, the second pair in slots B and F, the third pair in slots C and G, and the fourth pair in slots A and E.

-Note: Ensure that the memory card retainer is positioned correctly over each memory card and over the memory card shield; then, while pushing down on the memory card retainer bracket, tighten the two screws on the bracket.
+- 1. Install the memory cards in pairs that have the same amount of memory.
+Install the first pair of memory cards in slots D and H, the second pair in slots B and F. the third pair in slots C and G, and the fourth pair in slots A and E. - 2.
+Ensure that the memory card retainer is positioned correctly over each memory card; then, while pushing down on the memory-card-retainer bracket, tighten the two screws on the bracket.

-For more information about memory cards and memory types, refer to Chapter 3 in the POWERstation and POWERserver Common Diagnostics and Service Guide
+For more information about memory cards and memory types, refer to Appendix G in the POWERstation and POWERserver Common Diagnostics and Service Guide.